“Well, someone has to marry the man,” the Emperor said.

 “I am calling to formally request access to my brother,” she said.
 The words came out clipped and hard, like a hail of small stones.
 “If your Highness is pleased to grant it.”

 That was a weird way of announcing a visit.
 “Well, of course,” Kiem said.
 “Glad to have you to stay.
 When?”
 The call was coming from Thea: the flight took over two weeks each way.
-“I thought we usually got these requests through your Foreign Affairs bureau – wait, didn’t your President say there’d be official contingent coming next month for the treaty anniversary?
+“I thought we usually got these requests through your Foreign Affairs bureau – wait, didn’t your President say there’d be an official contingent coming next month for the treaty anniversary?
 Aren’t you going to be with them?”

 “I didn’t mean that,” Ressid said.
 “I meant access to call Jainan.”
 The line of strain hadn’t moved.